Explore our History

 Christ holding a globe of the world

 Although revered today – the Retable hasn't always been so well looked after.
-After the Benedictine Abbey was dissolved in 1540, it managed to survive both the Reformation and the Civil War but in the 18th century the two right hand panels had most of their medieval paint removed and were covered in grey and white paint.
-In 1725 the antiquarian George Vertue discovered the Retable being used as the top of a cupboard housing the Abbey's collection of funeral effigies in the Islip Chapel.
+After the Benedictine Abbey was dissolved in 1540, it managed to survive both the Reformation and the English Civil War but in the 18th century the two right hand panels had most of their medieval paint removed and were covered in grey and white paint.
+In 1725 the antiquarian George Vertue discovered the Retable being used as the top of a cupboard housing the Abbey's collection of funeral effigies in the upper Islip Chapel.
 It was not until 1827 that Edward Blore, the Abbey Surveyor, re-discovered it and steps were taken to preserve it in a glass-fronted frame.
-The panel was kept in the Jerusalem Chamber until 1902 when it was put on display in the south ambulatory.
+The panel was kept in the Jerusalem Chamber within the Deanery until 1902 when it was put on display in the south ambulatory.
+It was later moved to the Abbey Museum in the Norman Undercroft, and later to the new Galleries exhibition.

-It had never been extensively cleaned or repaired until the recent conservation and cleaning programme began in 1998 at the Hamilton Kerr Institute.
-It was displayed at the National Gallery in May 2005 before being returned to the Abbey.
+It had never been extensively cleaned or repaired until a conservation and cleaning programme began in 1998 at the Hamilton Kerr Institute.
+It was then displayed at the National Gallery in May 2005 before being returned to the Abbey.
 The Conservation of the Westminster Retable was supported by the Heritage Lottery Fund and the Getty Foundation.

 retable-st-peter-keys.jpg